eldorplus/react-hello-world/README.md

 This file prepares the unit tests to run as if it were running the code in a browser window.

+Let's install [react-addons-test-utils](https://facebook.github.io/react/docs/test-utils.html) so we can use to to write better tests easier:

+    npm install --save-dev react-addons-test-utils

 Now we can add our first unit test, all it does is verify that the app gets rendered, rather the render function gets called.

     import ReactDOM, { render } from 'react-dom';